splunk/observability-workshop/content/en/tko/session-5/deploy-loadgen.md

 What impact did this have?
 Where in O11y can you see the increased replica number?
 {{% /notice %}}

-Let the load generator run for around 2-3 minutes and keep observing the metrics in the Kubernetes Navigator and the Apache dashboard.
+Let the load generator run for around 2-3 minutes and keep observing the metrics in the Kubernetes Navigator and the Apache Navigator.